osamaqarem/drag-select/README.md

   onScroll: (event: ReanimatedScrollEvent) => void
   gestures: {
     /**
-     * This is a composed [tap](https://docs.swmansion.com/react-native-gesture-handler/docs/gestures/tap-gesture) and
+     * This returns a composed [tap](https://docs.swmansion.com/react-native-gesture-handler/docs/gestures/tap-gesture) and
      * [long-press](https://docs.swmansion.com/react-native-gesture-handler/docs/gestures/long-press-gesture) gesture.
      * Note that the long press gesture can be disabled by setting `config.longPressGesture.enabled` to `false`.
 See {@link Config.longPressGesture}.
      *
      * Do not customize the behavior of this gesture directly.
-     * Instead, [compose](https://docs.swmansion.com/react-native-gesture-handler/docs/gestures/composed-gestures) it with your own custom gestures.
+     * Instead, [compose](https://docs.swmansion.com/react-native-gesture-handler/docs/gestures/composed-gestures) it with your own.
      *
      */
     createItemPressHandler: (